astronomer/docs/astro/data-lineage.md

 :::caution

 All members of your Organization can view the **Lineage** tab regardless of their Workspace permissions.
-The **Lineage** tab can contain plain-text SQL and Python code from any system that you configure to emit lineage data to Astro.
+The **Lineage** tab can contain plain-text SQL and Python code from any system that emits lineage data to Astro.
 If this is a security concern for your organization, reach out to [Astronomer support](https://support.astronomer.io/).

 :::